-I guess triggering man-db will take too much CPU time to finish so that it looks like being stuck.
+I guess triggering man-db will take too much CPU time to finish so it looks like being stuck.
 I didn’t monitor the disk I/O status, I guess it needs a number of disk I/O actions.
 If you’re using HDD, that would be slow.

 Maybe there’s a bug.
-As far as I know, man-db problem exists in every Debian based Linux distribution, including Debian and Ubuntu.
+As far as I know, man-db problem exists in every Debian-based Linux distribution, including Debian and Ubuntu.
 The earliest report I see is in 2012, and Debian 11, the latest stable Debian version, also has this problem.

-Because triggering man-db is nearly the last step of upgrade, it seems like organizing and concluding something.
+Because triggering man-db is nearly the last step of the upgrade, it seems like organizing and concluding something.
 It doesn’t upgrade man-db package itself, so using

 apt-mark hold man-db command is useless.

 Some tutorials say that removing the man-db package or deleting the cache folder of man-db, may cause other problems.

 So my suggestion is that make sure your machine has a high enough CPU to calculate power and disk I/O amount.